 Experts estimate that work-related stress may be the most common reason why workers sustain both physical and psychological trauma in the workplace.
 Causes of work-related stress vary from one case to another, but the most common are long hours, heavy workload, tight deadlines, and over-supervision.

 But do you really have work-related stress?
-This is the question we asked our Los Angeles stress-related injuries lawyer from the Law Offices of Kropach & Kropach.
+This is the question we asked our Los Angeles stress-related injuries attorney from the Law Offices of Kropach & Kropach.
 Symptoms of workplace-related stress fall into three main categories: physical, psychological, and behavioral.

 It is important to note that while some workplace stressors may cause work-related stress in some employees, others may be unaffected by the same stressors.
 For example, if one employee feels that long hours or heavy workload is greater than he/she can cope with, he or she may get stressed out.
 His or her co-worker, meanwhile, in the same circumstances may not be stressed out.
 It largely depends on the person as well as the source of work-related stress.
 Nonetheless, if you can prove that your stress – and all the injuries, losses and damages stemming from it – was caused by your job or workplace environment, you may be entitled to workers compensation benefits.

 Sources of workplace-related stress – or the so-called stressors – may vary from one case to another.
 However, our Los Angeles stress-related injuries attorney have outlined the most common stressors that persist in workplaces in California:

 This is a non-exhaustive list of stressors that may cause work-related stress.
-If you believe that you have stress-related injuries are stemming from your job duties or workplace environment, seek legal advice from a workers compensation attorney.
+If you believe that you have stress-related injuries are stemming from your job duties or workplace environment, seek legal advice from a workers compensation lawyer.